 Practical sessions are performed as part of the course content but practical ability is not assessed.

-Specific entry requirements: Standard Sidth Form entry criteria, including Grade 4 in GCSE Biology or 4-4 in GCSE Trilogy Science.
+Standard Sixth Form entry criteria, including Grade 4 in GCSE Biology or 4-4 in GCSE Trilogy Science.

 Sports management, sports business, sports development, fitness instructor or performance analysis.